 • take part in our many activities and projects

-• hear high quality and interesting speakers
+• hear informative and interesting speakers

 To learn more about our Club and what we do, I invite you to browse through our website.
 Feel free to contact us for more information.
 The links provide more detail on the Club’s members, past members, officials and history.